digiltd/oh-rtd-test/Nest-Binding.md

 Nest Labs developed the Wi-Fi enabled Nest Learning Thermostat and the Protect Smoke+CO detector.
 These devices are supported by this binding, which communicates with the Nest API over a secure, RESTful API to Nest's servers.
 Monitoring ambient temperature and humidity, changing HVAC mode, changing heat or cool setpoints, monitoring and changing your "home/away" status, and monitoring your Nest Protects can be accomplished through this binding.

 In order to use this binding, you will have to register as a [Nest Developer](https://nest.com/developer/) and [Register a new client](https://developer.nest.com/clients/new).
 Make sure to grant all the permissions you intend to use.
+At this point, you will have your `client_id` and `client_secret`.

 Once you've created your [client](https://developer.nest.com/clients), paste the Authorization URL into a new tab in your browser.
-This will have you login to your normal Nest account, and will then present the pincode.
+This will have you login to your normal Nest account, and will then present the `pin_code`.

 For installation of the binding, please see the Wiki page [Bindings](Bindings).